 Types of AHAs

 This is derived from sugarcane and is the gold standard for AHAs because of its ability to penetrate the top layer of skin due to its small molecular size.
 It is also the safest option for all skin tones especially darker skin which is prone to hyperpigmentation.
 In addition to skin penetration ability, it controls sebum production and hydrates the skin by “teaching” it to retain moisture.
-Glycolic acid is often used alone or with other AHAs at concentrations of up to 5% to enhance the firmness of skin and reduce the signs of sun damage.
+Glycolic acid is often used alone or with other AHAs at concentrations of up to 5% to enhance the firmness of the skin and reduce the signs of sun damage.

-Is derived from milk and the most frequently used AHA in skincare because it is easily stabilized and provides consistent results.
+Is derived from milk and is the most frequently used AHA in skincare because it is easily stabilized and provides consistent results.
 Due to its larger molecular size lactic acid is milder than glycolic acid and less able to penetrate the skin and less likely to cause irritation.
 In addition to its exfoliating properties, it is antimicrobial, increases hydration and inhibits pigment formation.
-Lactic acid able to improve the moisture barrier allowing skin maintain its moisture balance and provided hydration in concentrations above 2% when used alone or with other AHAs, but is exfoliating at concentrations between 5-10%.
+Lactic acid is able to improve the moisture barrier allowing skin to maintain its moisture balance and provided hydration in concentrations above 2% when used alone or with other AHAs, but is exfoliating at concentrations between 5-10%.